Kevinpgalligan/KevingalWebsite/pages/blog/emojipasta.md

 * Didn't handle random network-related exceptions when calling Reddit API.

 ### The end
-On that note, EmojipastaBot can finally be put to rest.
+EmojipastaBot can now be laid to rest.
 Goodnight, sweet prince ⚰️